Bongiiii/Bongiiii/README.md

 ---

 ### ⚡ A Little More About Me:
-- 💚 Obsessed with the color green, GO GREEN!
+- 💚 Obsessed with the color green!
-- 💪 I enjoy working out; it helps keep my mind sharp
+- 💪 I enjoy working out...ok, maybe in it for the defined biceps(still working on them lol)
-- 🍵 Matcha enthusiast — send me your fave recipes!
+- 🍵 Matcha enthusiast...and it doesn't taste like grass(how do y'all even know how grass tastes🌚)
 - 📺 Always down for anime recs (and I’ll trade you mine!)
 - 🧶 I crochet
 - 🎯 I love projects that combine creativity, community, and code